anapremovic/Fitbit/README.md

 ## Usage

-### Folder: Dashboard

 This folder contains the visualizations and Streamlit code to display our FitBit dashboard.
 The *diagrams* folder holds Plotly charts containing certain charts pertaining to the page it is attached to (e.g. exercise diagrams show Plotly charts about exercise, health diagrams show Plotly charts about a user's health, etc.).

 The ``[page_name]_page.py`` files contain the pages the user can navigate to on the dashboard, and our ``fitbit_app.py`` file contains the global configuration for the dashboard.

-### Folder: Part1-4

-This folder contains the functions for each individual graph listed in the bullet points for parts 1 to 4 found in the minimal requirements on Canvas.1

-#### Part 1
-* Visualize distance travelled by users.
-* Visualize calories burnt per user.
-* Visualize frequency of workout per day of week.
-* Visualize relationship between the amount of steps taken and the amount of calories burnt.

-#### Part 2
-* View repository and README.

-#### Part 3
-* Verify correctness of hourly steps vs daily steps data.
-* Visualize sleep data over time for a user.
-* Visualize relationship between the amount of sleep and the number of active minutes the next day.
-* Visualize a given user's heart rate and intensity side-by-side, as well as their average heart rate and intensity.
-* Visualize the correlation of the rate of activity between temperature, precipitation, total distance and calories burned.

-#### Part 4
-* Compare how relationship between the amount of sleep and the number of active minutes changes on weekdays vs weekends.
-* Visualize relationship between the number of steps in a day and the average daily heart rate.
-* Numerically see the average daily heart rate for a given step range.

 ## Notes